muhammad-fiaz/logly.zig/docs/examples/json.md

 # JSON Logging

-This example demonstrates how to enable JSON logging and use context binding.
+This example demonstrates how to enable JSON logging with colors and use context binding.
 JSON logging is essential for modern log aggregation systems like ELK, Datadog, or CloudWatch.

 ## Code Example